-In tests CE4-1.12 and CE4-1.13 it is assumed that MergeTriangleFlag indicates the presence of either TPM or CIIP with triangular partitions.
+In tests CE4-1.12 and CE4-1.13 it is assumed that MergeTriangleFlag indicates the presence of TPM, and that triangle_ciip_flag[ x0 ][ y0 ] indicates the presence of CIIP with triangular partitions.
 Evidently, “|| geo_flag[ x0 ][ y0 ]” part is not present in CE4-1.12 since it does not have a GEO part in it.

 Starting and ending point of the PT line that defines a partial transform area (PT area) is derived from the parameters of the splitting line and the shape of the PU.
 The PT area is specified by this line.
 In particular, for each position along this line, the number of samples which is equal to ½ or ¼ of the shorter side are selected column-wise in case the shorter side is the left or right side of the PU, or row-wise in case the shorter side is the top side or bottom side of the PU.
 The center position of the selected samples is the position on the PT line.